jvansch1/ycharts-wiki/YCharts-Project-Planning-Guide.md

 Once all the documents and artifacts of the projects have been gathered the next step is to start formulating questions, concerns, and discussion points that need to be clarified before any further work can take place.
 The goal of this step is to uncover as many big decisions before the project starts so that the estimate is as correct as it can be, the spec is accurate.
 Once you have formulated all the clarifying questions, discussion points, or roadblocks, you need to create a document and setup time with the product team and technical leaders to discuss them.

 Below is a list of general questions to ask.
-It is not exhaustive but should give you a general sense of what you should considere in this phase of project planning.
+It is not exhaustive but should give you a general sense of what you should consider in this phase of project planning.

 **Considerations:**